ryanfitzer/csscat/readme.md

 CSSCat is a [Node.js][nodejs] tool for managing CSS dependencies.
 Its goal is to facilitate CSS modularity through the liberal use of `@import` statements ([including ones with media conditions][mqs]) during development that can then be concatenated into single files for production.

+Instead of creating long manifests of files that need to be concatenated together by a build tool, CSSCat does this for you by tracing the dependency tree by reading a file's `@import` statements.
+This enables you to leverage `@import` statements during development and concatenated/minified CSS in production.
+And without having to rewrite your `<link>` tags to point to "some-file.min.css".

 **Why not just use one of the various CSS preprocessors available these days**, you ask?
 Good question.
 I wrote CSSCat for those who don't use a preprocessor and/or for when a project's limitations exclude a preprocessor as an option.
 Since CSSCat operates on valid CSS, switching to another tool is simple.

+**Note**: CSSCat does not copy the project files into a new directory before processing.
+This [gist][copy-files] shows how to use CSSCat's fs-helper module in your build.js file to easily generate a copy of the your project.

 **CSSCat IS IN THE ALPHA STAGES**.
 So please use with caution.
 Due to its file transformation functionality, it should only be used in a manner that does not jeopardize your valuable work.
 More testing and real-world use is needed to ensure a solid tool that functions as advertised.